meshcloud/meshcloud-docs/docs/meshstack.billing-configuration.md

         A list of metadata and tag keys that shall appear in chargeback statements as billing info.
         General payment information can be accessed via paymentName, paymentIdentifier, paymentExpirationDate and paymentAmount.
 Custom Tags can be referenced via their property name in the according tag JSON schema.
-        Custom Tags are customer tags, project tags and payment tags.
+        Custom Tags are workspace tags, project tags and payment tags.

       period-offset-days:
         It is the offset of days after which chargeback statements are generated.